focusOtter/game-brodcaster/README.md

 2. **Install Dependencies**: Run `npm install` in the root directory.
 3. **Backend Setup**: Change to the `_backend` directory and execute `npm install`.
 4. **Deploy Backend**: Use the scripts in the backend's `package.json` or run `npx aws-cdk deploy` for deployment to AWS.

+## Testing

+When making requests in the AWS AppSync console, logs are captured in Cloudwatch.
+However, this repo is made to be deployed alongside it's consuming app.
+For that reason, the best way to test this out is to deploy both applications and run both frontend with `npm run dev`.

+From there, make requests from one app and observe the event show up in real-time on the other.

 ## Contributions